Home GastronomyMy favorite Italian restaurants in Paris

 58 rue Jean-Jacques Rousseau, 75001 Paris

-The good deal: lunch set menu with starter + main or main + dessert for 24 € / starter + main + dessert for 29 €
+The tip: lunch menu with starter + main or main + dessert at 24 € / starter + main + dessert at 29 €

 _